Sustainable Design Policy and Goals

 - Make the building adaptable for future inclusion of innovative energy and environmental technologies as they become commercially viable.

-- The Division of Capital Asset Management is implementing Executive Order 484 , which provides a policy framework supported by the Massachusetts Sustainable Design Roundtable
+- The Division of Capital Asset Management and Maintenance is implementing Executive Order 484 , which provides a policy framework supported by the Massachusetts Sustainable Design Roundtable

 - Sustainable Design Roundtable Report 2006 file size 1MB

 - Installing high efficiency HVAC equipment at most DCAMM managed construction and renovation sites

 - Utilizing energy modeling to optimize HVAC designs

 - Maximizing available utility rebates for high efficiency equipment